Gary Gannaway: Genesis Entertainment

 Gannaway introduced the marketing concept of bartering off-network series in the late afternoon/early evening timeslot with Highway to Heaven in 1989.
 Instead of paying Genesis in cash, stations would get seven minutes of local advertising per episode and give Genesis five.
 A number of major series adapted Gannaway model, now an industry standard, including Columbia Pictures Television's hit sitcom Designing Women and Warner Bros.
 Television's Family Matters have been marketed on a barter basis.
-Gannaway's marketing efforts and contributions helped Genesis become one of the largest suppliers of national syndication ad units in the early 1990s.
+Gannaway's marketing efforts and contributions helped Genesis become the largest suppliers of national syndication ad units in the early 1990s.
 During the 1992-93 TV season, Genesis sold 9,412 30-second spots to national advertisers.

-On May 21, 1993, Gannaway merged Genesis with Ronald Perelman taking the company public and later selling to FOX.
+On May 21, 1993, Gannaway merged Genesis with Ronald Perelman taking the company public and later selling to 20th Century Fox.

 WorldNow

 Gannaway founded Worldnow which became the leading provider of digital content management and monetization platforms, recognized for its patent-pending Studio Gateway platform, which unifies linear and digital workflow.
-WorldNow's proprietary technology provides TV broadcasters, newspapers, and other media companies with the digital tools and national advertising representation needed to launch websites that support videos and complement the companies' traditional services.
-The technology platform developed by WorldNow is a cloud-based, Saas, Paas, Iaas platform that unifies CMS, mobile, video management and publishing.

-Gannaway's company advertising arm became the largest Google advertising client.
-On October 7, 2013, the company and Google held a joint conference.
+Gannaway founded Worldnow seeing television companies' inevitable shift the digital world.
+Gannaway beat out its competittors such as ABC,CBS, FOX, and NBC, which provided hardware solutions.
+Gannaway pioneered a cloud software solution, which is now known as cloud- based computing, along with a new business model, now called software as a service (SaaS).
+Gannaway's different business approach drove Worldnow's success, which later put his competitors out of business and turned them into clients.
+Today, all media companies use cloud and SaaS - a concept Worldnow brought to market in 1998.
+It is now industry standard.